Safety of Students, Faculty and Staff is our Highest Priority

 When the decision is made to delay the opening of a campus, (Boulder County Campus 10 a.m. start time, for example) the message means:

-- All classes with a start time before 10 a.m. are canceled, with the exception of classes that would still have an hour or more of scheduled class time remaining once the building opens.
+- All classes with a start time before 10 a.m. are canceled, with the exception of classes that would still have 45 minutes or more of scheduled class time remaining once the building opens.
 For example, a class that runs 9:00 a.m. – 11:50 a.m. would begin at 10 a.m. on a day with a 10 a.m. delayed opening.

 - All classes with a start time of 10 a.m. or later will run as scheduled.